-You may also be removed from exposure even if your blood lead levels are below these criteria if a final medical determination indicates that you temporarily need reduced lead exposure for medical reasons.
+You may also be removed from exposure even if your blood lead level is below $50 \, [\, mu] \, g/dl$ if a final medical determination indicates that you temporarily need reduced lead exposure for medical reasons.
 If the physician who is implementing your employers medical program makes a final written opinion recommending your removal or other special protective measures, your employer must implement the physician's recommendation.
 If you are removed in this manner, you may only be returned when the doctor indicates that it is safe for you to do so.